railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

 * the different carriers with whom you work,

-* the different possible modes of transport,
+* the different transport methods,

 * cost calculation and invoicing of each delivery,

-* the modes of transport and their tariffs.
+* the transport methods and their tariffs.

 Once the :mod:`delivery` module has been installed, the first thing to do is to configure the different modes of delivery accepted by your company.
 To do that use the menu :menuselection:`Warehouse